 Indirect immunofluorescence reveals extensive intracellular and extracellular deposition of major basic protein and eosinophil-derived neurotoxin around the dermal vessels .

 A thorough workup should be performed to rule out underlying systemic conditions.
 This may include full blood examinations; biochemical and immunological tests, especially tests for antineutrophil cytoplasmic antibodies (ANCAs); a peripheral blood film; and a bone marrow biopsy if indicated.

 The differential diagnoses for recurrent cutaneous necrotising eosinophilic vasculitis include:

-Recurrent cutaneous necrotising eosinophilic vasculitis responds to oral corticosteroids as initial and maintenance therapy [2–4].
+Recurrent cutaneous necrotising eosinophilic vasculitis responds to the use of oral corticosteroids as initial and maintenance therapy [2–4].

-Long-term, patients may require low dose or alternate daily glucocorticoids, as recurrence after discontinuation of therapy is common.
+Long term, patients may require low-dose or alternate daily glucocorticoids, as recurrences after the discontinuation of therapy are common.
 Other agents that have been used in case reports include:

-There is little data about the long-term outcome of recurrent cutaneous necrotising eosinophilic vasculitis.
+There are little data about the long-term outcomes of recurrent cutaneous necrotising eosinophilic vasculitis.
 However, a benign course is assumed given the steroid-responsiveness of the condition .

 Some patients may require long-term corticosteroid therapy.

 Potential complications include steroid-related side effects, ulceration, and secondary infection .

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.